hacktardinc/hacktardinc.github.io/_posts/2024-10-27-Dissecting-USB-Traffic.md

 {: .nolineno }

+> The script might not be 100% accurate as we have noticed an issue with repeated characters (*Line 131-135*).
+Its probably an issue with some keycode bindings but we're looking into it.
+If you have any suggestions on improving/optimizing the script further upon testing, your welcome to share your version on this [Github gist](https://gist.github.com/05t3/2025e52a7b09de1230627a004a135b32).
+{: .prompt-warning }

-When you execute the script, you get the keystrokes:
+When you run the script, you get the clear text keystrokes:

 ```bash